Skip to main content

 7.1 Clinical Workflow Analysis and Redesign

-7.2 EHR System Selection and Implementation
+7.2 EHR System Selection, Implementation, and Optimization

 7.3 Telemedicine and Telehealth